 First, ask yourself the following questions:

 - Is my design based on a common or obvious concept?

 - What is the likelihood that someone else would have created a similar design on their own?

 If you still think it is a violation, then follow these steps to submit a report:

 - Identify the type of violation - use of stock, already existing logo, etc...

 - Find any other designs from the same designer and/or contest that you feel violate the rules in the same way

-- Include evidence - provide specific links and observations
+- Make sure that you are ready to provide evidence — specific links and observations

 Following this guide will help you decide if you should really report a design and help you understand our decision making process.
 That being said, we evaluate every situation on a case by case basis and there are bound to be some cases that fall outside of these areas.